dfelinto/blender-manual/manual/modeling/metas/editing.rst

    Active Element panel.

-These settings apply only to the selected meta element.
+These settings apply only to the selected metaball element.

 Type
    Changes the :doc:`primitive shape </modeling/metas/primitives>` of the meta object.

 Stiffness
-   Controls the influence range for individual meta elements, unlike *Influence Threshold* which controls the influence for the entire :ref:`meta family <meta-ball-object-families>`.
+   Controls the influence range for individual metaball elements, unlike *Influence Threshold* which controls the influence for the entire :ref:`meta family <meta-ball-object-families>`.
    This essentially defines how sensitive a meta is to being affected by other metas.
    With a low stiffness, the meta will begin to deform from further away.